 MD Anderson encourages impaired students, residents and fellows to seek help voluntarily and to assume responsibility for their professional and personal conduct.
 A student suspected of being under the influence may be removed from the classroom or clinical setting and referred for laboratory testing for the presence of illegal drugs or alcohol in the body.
 In cases in which a student causes harm to or endangers the safety of himself or herself or others, the student will be subject to disciplinary action.
-[Drug Free Schools and Communities Act of 1989, 20 U.S.C. section 1145g]
+(Safe & Drug Free Schools and Communities Act, 20 U.S.C.
+Chapter 70, Sections 7101-7165).

 The following are prohibited:

 - The purchase, manufacture, distribution, possession, sale, storage or use of an illegal drug or controlled substance while on the premises or property owned or controlled by the university or in vehicles used for university business.